ocadotechnology/mistifi/README.md

 ```

 ## Understanding the resource() method
 The main method all others use on is `resource()`.
 You can pass keyword arguments into it.
-Pretty much anything will work, but it needs to be understood by
+Pretty much anything will work, but what it does is it builds the URL to the Mist cloud endpoint, which must exsist.

+The other thing that happens is that kwargs are passed into the `_params()` metohd. that creates the params keyword argument for the requests.Session()